 It's Thursday and I haven't reviewed anything this week yet from an old band who crawled out of the woodwork with their first release in forever.
-I guess that means that it's time for the new Xentrix album, which they're releasing no less than 23 years after its poorly received predecessor, 1996's Scourge.
+I guess that means that it's time for the new Xentrix album, which they're releasing no fewer than twenty-three years after its poorly received predecessor, 1996's Scourge.
 I'm a fan of British thrash and enjoyed their Shattered Existence debut, so I can happily say welcome back, folks!

 Well, it's mostly a welcome back.
 This new Xentrix, who split up in 1997 and again in 2006, are led by guitarist Stan Howard and drummer Dennis Gasser, a pair of founder members.
 However, the other two aren't here, though they did rejoin when the band reformed in 2013, only to leave again.
 Paul MacKenzie (bass) and Chris Astley (vocals/guitars) are replaced respectively by Chris Shires and Jay Walsh.